alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 What does LU measure?
 LU can be understood as a measure of how well external causal support justifies the explanation that is induced by the ML model.

-Can a ML model provide understanding itself?
+###### Can a ML model provide understanding itself?
 No, a ML model alone cannot provide understanding, the ML model itself is not the explanation.
 The ML model induces an explanation that must be linked with external causal support.
 >[!Sullivan]
 >“It is not the ML model alone that provides understanding; the model induces an explanation paired with external links connecting the model to the phenomena that enables understanding.
 This is why I argued that most ML models merely provide how-possibly explanations.
 The ML models do not provide causal support themselves, but rather indicate possible (causal) hypotheses that additional research must justify through reducing LU.”
 (Sullivan, 2022, p.
 4)

-What does Sullivan mean when she dismisses FAI by saying that "a view from nowhere is untenable"?
-The relevance of implementation details for understanding phenomena cannot be answered in-principle, but the relevance depends on what the target of understanding is.

-What is the conflict between T&S' TML hypothesis and Sullivan's notion of implementation irrelevance?
+###### What is the conflict between T&S' TML hypothesis and Sullivan's notion of implementation irrelevance?
 Sullivan's defense of the possibility of understanding from ML models despite their opacity relies on the implementation irrelevance of certain details.

-What do T&S claim that Sullivan's argument against opacity as an in-principle problem for understanding relies on, and what does it actually rely on?
+###### What do T&S claim that Sullivan's argument against opacity as an in-principle problem for understanding relies on, and what does it actually rely on?
 >[!TS]
 >“Sullivan’s argument refutes that DL models cannot be used for understanding merely due to some opacity, but the reliance on the implementation irrelevance of certain details, particularly their irrelevance to the target of understanding, is essential for this defense.”
 (Shech and Tamir, 2022, p.
 10)